conchyliculture/guid2emoji/README.md

 # guid2emoji

-Converts GUID into emojis and back
+Solve all your naming issues by converting Strings into emojis and back.
+It is extra smart when converting hex strings.

 # Installation